artudi54/ShellRc/README.md

 ### Setting up `SHELLRC_DIR`
 The very first thing the setup does is to store it's location in environmental variable.
 It is later on used in other places.

-### Loading required scripting utilities
-File `lib/script-sourcing.sh` is loaded to provide with necessary utility functions for including source files.

-It provides two functions:
-- `script-directory` - returns the directory where current script file is located
-- `include` - sources file relative to the calling script file location

-This is the only occurence of `source` command in this codebase.
-All other script inclusions are done with `include` function.
-This utility is very important for the whole project, as it provides high level file import mechnism very similar to C/C++ includes.